VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 before it calls the **Complete** method, the message is still available for processing when the consumer restarts.

-### What Is the Granularity of a Topic and a Subscription?
+### What is the granularity of a topic and a subscription?

 The current implementation uses a single topic (**conference/commands**) for all commands within the system, and a single topic